TakiKacper/Matl-Material-Language/README.md

 # MATL - Material Language
+### What is MATL
 Matl is a simple language for programming materials, such as those in unreal engine, blender or unity - it allows for abstraction between shader code and user's logic.
-Using it parser, matl can be easily translated into proper shaders (this repo for now only support translation into opengl's glsl, but it is very simple to implement translators for other languages).
+Using it's parser, matl can be easily translated into proper shaders
+(this repo only provides support for translation into opengl's glsl, but it is very simple to implement translators for other languages).
+Matl also provides tools to avoid code repetition - libraries for materials, and simple preprocessor for shader code.

+### Syntax
 Matl uses very simple, rust and python based syntax making it very easy to understand:
 ```javascript
 using domain my_domain